Auto Clicker

 Find small images on screen, click or wait.
 Multi-match and similarity threshold support.

-70 official OCR language codes are mapped on-device across 7 OCR families: Latin, Chinese, Japanese, Korean, Devanagari, Arabic, and Cyrillic.
+70 official OCR language codes map to 7 OCR recognizer families: Latin, Chinese, Japanese, Korean, Devanagari, Arabic, and Cyrillic.
+Latin, Chinese, Japanese, Korean, and Devanagari use ML Kit recognizer packages; Arabic and Cyrillic use bundled Tesseract data for offline fallback.
 For scripts outside the official OCR coverage or rapidly changing glyph shapes, prefer template or image flows.

 Build flows without code.
 Compose larger scenarios with scans, variables, branching, loops, error handling, and group calls.